DataDog/pks-k8s-setup/README.md

 ## Notes

-You will likely need to keep this in `datadog-agent.yaml`:
+You may not need this in `datadog-agent.yaml`:

 ```
 - name: DD_KUBELET_TLS_VERIFY